puiterwijk/DWF-Database-Artifacts/JSON-file-format-v2.md

 # Minimum file example

-An example of a minimum file.
-Please note that the AFFECTS data is not MANDATORY but only SUGGESTED.
+An example of a minimum file entry for the DWF.
 The description is required for PUBLIC entries (that is to say published in our database), please consult our writing guidelines, alternatively if sufficient other data (AFFECTS, CVSSv2 or CVSSv3 scoring data and so on) is provided the DWF can write the entry (indeed it is our hope to automate descriptions based on data for the vulnerability).
 Simply search for "MINIMUM" to find the descriptions for the various components needed to make a minimal entry.
+Many of the fields are created by the DWF (e.g. CVE number and the creation date).

 ```
 {
-  "DATA_VERSION": "2.2",
+  "DATA_VERSION": "2.4",
   "UPDATED": "DATE-TIMESTAMP",
   "SERIAL": "INT",
   "CVE_ID": "CVE-YEAR-NNNNNNN",